Satellites and social media offer hints about Israel's ground war strategy in Gaza

 On Oct.
 31, Israeli fighter jets conducted a massive airstrike on a section of the Jabalia refugee camp just north of Gaza City.
 According to the Israel Defense Forces, the strike was conducted with intelligence gathered by Shin Bet, Israel's internal security service.

 The Israeli military said dozens of Hamas fighters were killed, along with a senior Hamas commander.
 Photos from the site showed a massive crater, consistent with a collapsed tunnel beneath the site, and many injured civilians.
-The health ministry in Gaza reports that nearly 200 people have died, and 120 are still missing.
+Palestinians say the strike killed scores of people and Israel says Hamas was operating there.

 The incident underscores a dangerous new phase in operations, says Marc Garlasco, a former Pentagon intelligence officer who now works for Pax, a Dutch nonprofit working to protect civilians against acts of war.
 In the opening weeks of the war Israel conducted strikes on predetermined targets.
 Now they're striking quickly at "dynamic targets" with little warning or no warning for civilians in the area.